BearBytesDev/bearbytesdev.github.io/src/content/blog/a-license-to-rule-them-all.md

 # Part 1: An Overview of Common Open Source Licenses

-GNU General Public License (GPL): Known as the "Hippie License" of the open source world, the GPL spreads the love and mandates that any derivative works must also embrace the open-source spirit.
+**GNU General Public License (GPL):** Known as the "Hippie License" of the open source world, the GPL spreads the love and mandates that any derivative works must also embrace the open-source spirit.
 Share and share alike, my friends!

-**MIT License**: The "Permissive Paladin" of licenses, MIT grants you the freedom to wield the code, modify it as you please, and even keep your hard-earned name and disclaimer notices intact.
+**MIT License:** The "Permissive Paladin" of licenses, MIT grants you the freedom to wield the code, modify it as you please, and even keep your hard-earned name and disclaimer notices intact.
 Take that, legal dungeons!

-**Apache License 2.0**: Say hello to the "Apache Avenger!"
+**Apache License 2.0:** Say hello to the "Apache Avenger!"
 This permissive hero comes bearing gifts of usage, modification, and distribution, plus a nifty patent grant, shielding you from potential legal villains.

 **BSD Licenses** (e.g., BSD-2-Clause and BSD-3-Clause): Meet the "BSD Bards" - with a touch of simplicity and generosity, they bestow upon us the power to use, modify, and distribute their creations, as long as we remember to credit the original troubadours.

-**Mozilla Public License (MPL)**: Enter the "Mozilla Mage," a mystical blend of copyleft and permissive elements.
+**Mozilla Public License (MPL):** Enter the "Mozilla Mage," a mystical blend of copyleft and permissive elements.
 This enigmatic sorcerer requires you to share your modifications while also welcoming them into the company of proprietary magic.
 A true paradox!

 # Part 2: License Verification for Libraries and Dependencies

 Ah, the land of third-party libraries and dependencies - a magical bazaar where developers find the tools they need to make their creations shine.
 But beware!
 Not verifying their licenses can lead to perilous quests:

-**Compliance and Legal Risks**: Embrace the wrong license, and you might find yourself facing the wrath of the dreaded Legal Dragon.
+**Compliance and Legal Risks:** Embrace the wrong license, and you might find yourself facing the wrath of the dreaded Legal Dragon.
 Violating a license can lead to costly battles, leaving you singing sad songs of regret.

-**Distribution and Monetization**: The enchanting licenses may have conditions that dictate how you share your precious creations or even how you fill your coin pouch.
+**Distribution and Monetization:** The enchanting licenses may have conditions that dictate how you share your precious creations or even how you fill your coin pouch.
 Always read the magical scrolls carefully!

-**Compatibility**: Mixing incompatible licenses is like casting conflicting spells - it could lead to disastrous conflicts and limit your project's reach.
+**Compatibility:** Mixing incompatible licenses is like casting conflicting spells - it could lead to disastrous conflicts and limit your project's reach.
 Best to wield compatible licenses to avoid magical mishaps!

-**Future-proofing**: The world of open source is ever-changing, and licenses can evolve like potions in a cauldron.
+**Future-proofing:** The world of open source is ever-changing, and licenses can evolve like potions in a cauldron.
 Stay vigilant!
 Regularly verify the licenses to avoid nasty surprises in future updates.

 # Part 3: Tools for License Verification

 Fear not, brave developers, for we have enchanted tools to aid in our license quests:

-**FOSSology**: This wise old sage scans code repositories, deciphering the cryptic texts of licenses, and provides detailed reports of their magical effects.
+**FOSSology:** This wise old sage scans code repositories, deciphering the cryptic texts of licenses, and provides detailed reports of their magical effects.

-**SPDX (Software Package Data Exchange)**: An ancient codex for sharing license and copyright information, ensuring that everyone speaks the same magical language.
+**SPDX (Software Package Data Exchange):** An ancient codex for sharing license and copyright information, ensuring that everyone speaks the same magical language.

-**Licensee**: A trusty gem with the gift of divination!
+**Licensee:** A trusty gem with the gift of divination!
 It peers into the metadata of dependencies, unveiling their true licensing nature.

-**FossID**: A magical artifact that automates the identification of licenses and potential security vulnerabilities.
+**FossID:** A magical artifact that automates the identification of licenses and potential security vulnerabilities.
 A true ally in the battle for code purity!

 # Part 4: The Perils of Custom Licenses